 - Read our LabourList article on parental leave for councillors

 Anneliese Dodds MP, Harriet Harman MP and Jess Phillips MP are supporting the introduction of a model parental leave policy.
 Read their statements below.

 If you have any questions please email Hannah Lazell, Political Advisor to the Labour Group on [email protected]

 Anneliese Dodds MP, Chair of the Labour Party and Shadow Secretary of State for Women and Equalities said:

 "As the Chair of the Labour Party and Shadow Secretary of State for Women and Equalities, I want to see us have the broadest and most diverse range of councillors across our country – inspirational people from all backgrounds and all walks of life standing up for their local area and making a difference to people’s lives.

 That won’t happen if people – especially women – are worried about how having children might impact on their ability to serve as a councillor.
 With no proper support in place, we risk losing some of our best and most experienced councillors when they start a family, and missing out on many more who are put off applying in the first place.
 That’s why I support the model parental leave policy drawn up by LGA Labour Women’s taskforce and urge all Labour Groups, and all Labour-led councils, to sign up to it."

 Harriet Harman MP, former Deputy Leader of the Labour Party and MP for Camberwell and Peckham said:

 “Women are the biggest ‘consumers’ of council services.
 Most council employees are women.
 Yet women are still very much in a minority on councils and nearly all council leaders are men.

-Jess Phillips MP, Chair of the Women’s Parliamentary Labour Party and MP for Birmingham Yardley said:
+Jess Phillips MP, Shadow Minister for Domestic Violence and MP for Birmingham Yardley said: